Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Insurance coverage varies significantly but tends to favor semaglutide due to its longer market presence and established clinical data.
 Most major insurers cover brand-name semaglutide for diabetes (Ozempic) with prior authorization, while weight loss coverage (Wegovy) remains more restrictive but improving.

 Tirzepatide commands a premium of approximately $100-200 monthly across all categories.
 Brand-name Mounjaro or Zepbound costs $1,000-1,400 monthly, while compounded versions range from $299-499.
-Insurance coverage is expanding but remains less comprehensive than semaglutide options.
+Insurance coverage is expanding but remains less thorough than semaglutide options.

 Retatrutide represents the highest-cost option with projected monthly expenses of $399-599 for compounded versions.
 Brand-name pricing remains speculative but industry analysts project costs exceeding $1,500 monthly based on development costs and expected positioning as a premium therapy.

 For budget-conscious patients, compounded semaglutide offers the most accessible entry point into GLP-1 therapy.
-The cost difference becomes less significant for patients with comprehensive insurance coverage, where copays may equalize across all three options.
+The cost difference becomes less significant for patients with thorough insurance coverage, where copays may equalize across all three options.

 Winner: Tie between specialized compounding providers